 IHRN – INTERNATIONAL HUMAN RIGHTS NETWORK OF ACADEMIES AND SCHOLARLY SOCIETIES

 The OeAW is a member of the International Human Rights Network of Academies and Scholarly Societies, the IHRN for short.
 One of the network’s tasks is to defend persecuted scholars around the world.

 InterAcademy Partnership was officially founded in South Africa in March 2016 and brings together established networks of academies of sciences: the global network of science academies, the InterAcademy Medical Panel and the InterAcademy Council (IAC).
 The target groups for these networks’ advisory activities are international organisations such as the World Bank and the United Nations.

-The International Council for Science is a non-governmental organisation with over 120 member organisations worldwide.
-The ICSU’s mission is to strengthen the international scientific community for the benefit of global society.
+The International Science Council is a non-governmental organisation with over 120 member organisations worldwide.
+The ISC’s mission is to strengthen the international scientific community for the benefit of global society.
 Its long-term vision is a world in which scientific knowledge is used for the benefit of all and is applied efficiently in political decision-making.